 While peer assessment is the basis for the majority of OAC’s funding decisions, OAC uses an internal evaluation process for a few micro-grant programs.
-The programs that use an internal review process are: Market Development Travel Assistance and Accessibility Fund: Project Support.
+Currently, Accessibility Fund: Project Support is the only program that uses an internal evaluation process.

 Applications to OAC’s project programs are assessed on artistic merit, or on artistic merit/merit, impact and viability.
 Assessments are based on answers to the questions in the application, artistic examples, support documents and a project budget (if applicable).